 Active Attack Event Response Leadership

-This course provides strategies for leaders in first response and emergency management agencies to prepare for active attack events.
+Active Attack Event Response Leadership, an eLearning course, provides strategies for leaders in first response and emergency management agencies to prepare for active attack events.

 In the past two decades, horrific mass shootings have been thrust into public consciousness.
 Mitigating the effects of these events is the responsibility of those who serve in our communities’ public safety organizations.
 The public expects an effective and swift response to these threats.